 Ms. Williams was a regular and enthusiastic patron of the arts and an active member the Gaiete de Coeur Art and Study Club and the Nashville Alumnae Chapter of the Delta Sigma Theta Sorority.

 Ms. Williams is survived by her two sons Earl Smith and Troy (Lamieshea) Smith and two grandchildren Troy, Jr. and Elijah, brothers Dr. Cyprian (Judithann) Gardine Jr. and Richard Gardine and sister Letitia Gittens, nieces, nephews and many loving relatives and close friends.
 The family wishes to thank all of those who expertly cared for her during her final days.

 A funeral service celebrating her life will be held on Saturday, March 16, at the Episcopal Church of the Holy Trinity, 615 Sixth Ave South, Nashville, TN 37203.
 The viewing is at 1:00 PM and the funeral service begins at 2:00 PM.
 In lieu of flowers contributions may be made to the Nashville Symphony, National Public Television (NPT) or Alive Hospice in her name.

-Lewis and Wright Funeral Home of Nashville, TN and James Memorial Funeral Home of St. Croix, USVI, are entrusted with the funeral arrangements.To send flowers to the family of Vicki Williams, please visit Tribute Store
+Lewis and Wright Funeral Home of Nashville, TN and James Memorial Funeral Home of St. Croix, USVI, are entrusted with the funeral arrangements.To send flowers to the family or plant a tree in memory of Vicki Williams, please visit Tribute Store

 Lewis & Wright Funeral Directors strives to help you and your family to achieve peace of mind which is an important part of the healing process.
 We are pleased to offer grief counseling as a part of our aftercare service.